 Hair is made up of two main parts.
 The outer scale-like layer, the cuticle, protects the inner layer, the cortex.
 Protein chains are located along the cortex with the melanin which gives hair its color.

 Since the melanin is found in the cortex of the hair, to change the color we must penetrate through the cuticle layer – and that’s where pH comes in.
-Anything water soluble can be measured by pH, the scale runs from 0-14.
+Anything water soluble can be measured by pH.